Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Methods

-For the 2D champagne-bottle potential widely studied in this context\cite{Ivanov2010, Rossi2014, TreninsJCP2018, Musil2022, Trenins2019}, the solutions for $T_e$ at different physical temperatures $T_{\mathrm{phys}}$ are shown in Fig.~\ref{fig:te-recipe}.
-In the same figure, we show the solution for the symmetric OH stretch of the CAF molecule that we mapped numerically, as an example of an anharmonic vibrational motion where the curvature problem is very pronounced.
-We observe that the curvature problem disappears at around $T_{\text{high}} \approx 600~\text{K}$, and that our procedure allows us to select $T_e < T_{\mathrm{high}}$ tailored to specific physical temperatures.
-Numerical tests on the water monomer, CAF, and MAPI presented in Section~3 of the SI validate this procedure.
+For the 2D champagne-bottle potential widely studied in this context\cite{Ivanov2010, Rossi2014, TreninsJCP2018, Musil2022, Trenins2019}, the solutions for $T_e$ at different physical temperatures $T_{\mathrm{phys}}$ are shown in Fig.~\ref{fig:te-recipe}. \corr{In the same figure, we also show the solution for the O–H bond-stretching coordinate of the carbonic acid fluoride (CAF) molecule, obtained by displacing the hydrogen atom along the O–H bond direction}, as an example of an anharmonic vibrational motion where the curvature problem is very pronounced.
+We observe that our procedure allows us to select $T_e < T_{\mathrm{high}}$ tailored to specific physical temperatures.
+Numerical tests on the water monomer, CAF, and MAPI presented in \corr{Sec.}~S5 of the SI validate this procedure.